 Sponsored link

-News + PoliticsBeloved local editor-publisher enters hospice
+News + PoliticsRichmond Review, Sunset Beacon publisher enters hospice

-Michael Durand of Sunset Beacon and the Richmond Review has cancer.
-His neighborhood coverage has been essential.
+Michael Durand has announced he has terminal cancer.
+His neighborhood papers' coverage has been essential.

 -

 It takes an incredible amount of guts, drive, and fortitude to run a neighborhood newspaper in this day and age, let alone two.
-So when it was announced over the weekend that Michael Durand—editor and publisher of both the 38-year-old Richmond Review and the 35-year-old Sunset Beacon—had been diagnosed with aggressive cancer and was entering hospice care to transition at his home, it came as a shock to media-watchers across the city.
+When it was announced over the weekend that Michael Durand—editor and publisher of both the 38-year-old Richmond Review and the 35-year-old Sunset Beacon—had been diagnosed with aggressive cancer and was entering hospice care to transition at his home, it came as a shock to media-watchers across the city.

-A GoFundMe has been set up where you can find out more about his situation and help his family and friends care for him.
-You can read some of Michael’s words as he bravely faces this here.
+(A GoFundMe has been set up where you can find out more about his situation and help his family and friends care for him.
+You can read some of Michael’s words as he bravely faces this here.)

 Michael Durand

-Despite his illness, the papers have still put out on time, covering a broad swath of the city with depth and heart.
+Despite his illness, both papers have still put out on time, covering a broad swath of the city with depth and heart.
 As recently as last month, he worked with a coalition of local, independent outlets like 48 Hills to present a packed San Francisco congressional candidate forum, at which the hopefuls were asked questions from the point of view of neighborhood and community publications, who are much more in touch with the city’s everyday concerns than the big corporate chains.
 He wanted the voices of the people in his neighborhoods to be heard.

 That’s the other thing it takes to run a neighborhood paper: love.
 At least to me—and I count him high among the people I have looked up to in this biz—Michael has not at all fit the stereotypical image of a hard-driving, profanity-spewing publisher, just one three-martini lunch from a fall from grace.
 Instead, he’s been more like a gentle giant/real sweet guy, a talented musician, photographer, and mentor who’s always greeted me with a hug, often excitedly telling me about a young local journalist whose work has been blowing him away.